 If your crawl space is missing a moisture barrier, or if you think it might need a new one, we suggest contacting the team at Crawlspace Medic®.
 Our vapor barrier installation services are available throughout Greenville SC and the surrounding areas, including Spartanburg, Anderson, Mauldin, and Simpsonville.
 We also provide crawl space inspections, which can help you diagnose the cause of moisture problems in your crawl space.

 For a typical moisture barrier installation, we install a 10 mil sheet of durable, long-lasting polyethylene.
 This ensures a great degree of moisture control compared to 6 mil barriers, as well as increased resistance to wear and tear.
 We also provide a range of additional moisture control options, including water damage repair and crawl space encapsulation systems.

 Call Crawlspace Medic® at (864) 478-8598 to learn more about our vapor barrier installation services in Greenville SC or to schedule an inspection of your crawl space.

 *IRC Code R408.3 – Class 1 vapor retarder, joints of the vapor retarder shall overlap by 6 inches and shall be sealed or taped.

-Our vapor barrier installation and crawl space inspection services at Crawlspace Medic® are provided throughout the Greenville SC metro area, as well as in nearby cities and towns such as Duncan, Easley, Fountain Inn, Greenville, Greer, Laurens, Mauldin, Powdersville, Simpsonville, Spartanburg, Taylors and other surrounding areas.
+Our vapor barrier installation and crawl space inspection services at Crawlspace Medic® are provided throughout the Greenville SC metro area, as well as in nearby cities and towns such as Anderson, Duncan, Easley, Fountain Inn, Greenville, Greer, Laurens, Mauldin, Powdersville, Simpsonville, Spartanburg, Taylors and other surrounding areas.